bahim22/work/Docs2/AplusDoc.md

 ### `TCP/IP`

-- IP is responsible for delivering packets to the right comp.
+- IP is responsible for delivering packets to the right computer
-- Transmission Control Protocol/Internet Protocol model: _standardized process_; data link protocol;Connection Oriented Communication
+- Transmission Control Protocol/Internet Protocol model: _standardized process_; data link protocol; Connection Oriented Communication
   - used to allow computers & devices connected to the internet to communicate w/ each other across networks
   - determines how PCs transfer data so that it's kept accurate.
   - assumes a connectionless net most suitable for LAN